You Can Leave Your Hat On: Other cover versions

-Etta James covered the song in a 1974 single, published by Chess Records and produced by Gabriel Mekler.
+Etta James covered the song in a 1974 single included on the album Etta Is Betta Than Evvah!, published by Chess Records and produced by Gabriel Mekler.

 Three Dog Night covered the song in a 1975 single, published by ABC and produced by Jimmy Ienner.

 Merl Saunders and Aunt Monk covered it in 1976 on their album You Can Leave Your Hat On.
-Here for the first time that specific brass arrangement was used, which Joe Cocker used in his more successful cover 10 years later.

-Tom Jones covered the song for the soundtrack of the 1997 British film The Full Monty and is included in the subsequent 2013 play of the same name.
-As a medley with Hot Chocolate's "You Sexy Thing" and Donna Summer's "Hot Stuff", the track reached Number 62 in the UK Singles Chart in 1998, under the title "The Full Monty - Monster Mix".
+Tom Jones covered the song for the soundtrack of the 1997 British film The Full Monty, and it is included in the subsequent 2013 play of the same name.
+As a medley with Hot Chocolate's "You Sexy Thing" and Donna Summer's"Hot Stuff", the track reached Number 62 in the UK Singles Chart in 1998, under the title "The Full Monty – Monster Mix".

 American country music singer Ty Herndon covered the song on his 1999 album, Steam.
 Herndon's version reached No. 72 on the Billboard Hot Country Singles & Tracks chart from unsolicited airplay and was included on his 2002 compilation, This Is Ty Herndon: Greatest Hits.

+The 2006 Randy Newman tribute album Sail Away: The Songs of Randy Newman features a cover on track 11 by Mark Broussard.

+Comedy band The Horne Section covered the song for their 2018 special, The Horne Section Television Programme, and for 8 Out of 10 Cats Does Countdown in 2020.
+During the performance, Alex performs striptease while wearing an enormous top hat that covers his entire body.